EarthScope/rover/docs/commands_legacy.md

 will start the daemon in the foreground, processing subscriptions every 24 hours.

-REMINDER: ROVER start is the preferred method to launch the subscription service.
+ROVER start is the perferred method to launch the subscription service.